USC’s Offers $215 Million Settlement in George Tyndall Abuse Cases

 The Los Angeles Times wrote that the USC deal applies only to a federal class-action lawsuit and does not resolve more than 400 other patient lawsuits currently in Los Angeles Superior Court.

-“They want to shut it down, close the loop and end the inquiry on the documents showing who knew what — because it’s bad,” John Manly, an attorney representing 180 of Tyndall’s former patients, per the Times.
+“They want to shut it down, close the loop and end the inquiry on the documents showing who knew what — because it’s bad,” John Manly, an attorney representing 180 of Tyndall’s former patients, said, per the Times.
 “If you are in favor of secrecy about sexual assault and in favor of protecting sexual abusers, this is a great day for you.”

-Friday’s settlement was negotiated over months between three law firms representing patients, USC lawyers and an attorney for Tyndall, the newspaper said.
+Friday’s settlement was negotiated over months between three law firms representing patients, USC lawyers, and an attorney for Tyndall, the newspaper said.
 U.S. District Judge Stephen V. Wilson must sign off on the deal in order.

 Tyndall has denied all charges in the past, according to the Times.

-“Through all of these efforts, the board is hopeful that we will continue to rebuild trust within our community,” Rick Caruso, chair of the USC board of trustees said in a statement.
+“Through all of these efforts, the board is hopeful that we will continue to rebuild trust within our community,” Rick Caruso, chair of the USC board of trustees, said in a statement.